Low-Altitude UAV Tracking via Sensing-Assisted Predictive Beamforming: Introduction

 \section{Introduction}

 The production of unmanned aerial vehicles (UAVs), also known as drones, is anticipated to experience sustained rapid growth over the next decade, reaching a global market value of over 70 billion dollars by 2030 \cite{UAV1}.
-To date, the realizations of numerious emerging applications have been facilitated by UAVs' superior mobility and flexible maneuverability, including logistics, remote sensing, environmental detection, industrial monitoring, border surveillance, and emergency communication \cite{qqw2021JSAC}.
-Moreover, the emerging low-altitude economy (LAE) has attracted significant worldwide attention with the aim of achieving unprecedently efficient utilization of vertical space below an altitude of 1000 meters for both existing and future applications, such as precise agriculture and air taxis \cite{LAE1, LAE3, LAE4}.
+To date, the emerging low-altitude economy (LAE) has attracted significant worldwide attention, which unprecedently utilizes vertical space below an altitude of 1000 meters for numerious applications such as logistics, industrial monitoring, emergency rescue, and air taxis \cite{LAE1, LAE3, LAE4}.
 However, it can be envisioned that signal interference and network congestion will intensify considerably due to the explosive increase in UAV equipment.
 Under these challenging circumstances, it is crucial to guarantee the communication and tracking performance of UAV users and targets, since these metrics serve the foundations for the aforementioned applications.
 In addition, despite the independent progress made in UAV communication and tracking, such as short packet communication and global navigation satellite system \cite{qqw2021JSAC}, incompatibility among standalone systems designed for different functions causes inefficient use of hardware and spectrum resources, which degrades overall system performance.